DoctorWkt/CSCvon8/journal.md

+## Introduction

+This is my working journal for the CSCvon8 CPU.
+It goes from when I first conceived of a design on paper through to soldering the components on a PCB and running real instructions, and beyond.
+I didn't write it for public consumption; the journal helps me keep track of what I'm doing, what issues I still need to address etc. Anyway, read on for weeks of frustration and occasional success ...

 ## Thu 21 Mar 14:47:32 AEST 2019

-OK, I've built a new design which allows instructions in RAM and ROM.
+I've created a new CPU design which allows instructions in RAM and ROM.
 It's a microcoded design.
 It should take about 20 TTL chips.
-This time I will probably build it in Verilog because I have nearly all the parts from the existing CSC8 which I can use.

 I've started designing the microcode and writing the script to generate the microcode ROM from this input file.